CPP-F1TENTH-SDP/Labs/README.md

 ## Labs
 The original lab assignments are from [F1TENTH](https://github.com/f1tenth/f1tenth_labs_openrepo).
 Each of the labs correspond to each respective file that we work on and corresponds to the F1TENTH project.
-There are 9 labs in total.
+Currently, there are 9 labs that we have worked on so far.

 ### Lab 1: Introduction to ROS2
 This is where you'll install and initalize the F1TENTH simulation based on Docker Desktop.